SSWConsulting/SSW.Rules.Content/rules/make-numbers-more-readable/rule.md

 * Phone: 8583532311
 :::
 ::: bad
-Bad Example - These numbers are unwieldy and difficult to read
+Figure: Bad example - These numbers are unwieldy and difficult to read
 :::

 ::: greybox